-The Delaware Institute for Excellence in Early Childhood (DIEEC) is located within UD’s College of Education and Human Development and the Department of Human Development and Family Studies.
+The Delaware Institute for Excellence in Early Childhood (DIEEC) is located within UD’s College of Education and Human Development and the Department of Human Development and Family Sciences.

 Our goal is to improve the quality of early care and education experiences for young children and their families, with an emphasis on high-risk children.
 We accomplish this through the design, development, and testing of model programs and practices in areas such as professional development, technical assistance, and early intervention benefiting the early learning community.